Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess in Her Nine Forms.

 The first three nights are in honor of Kali, the “terrible” form of the goddess who destroys the demons of ignorance, disease, ego and selfishness.
-She gives strength and motivation and empowers us towards spiritual growth.
+She gives strength and motivation, and empowers us towards spiritual growth.

 The last three nights are for Saraswati, the goddess of knowledge and art.
 She inspires us through science, art, music and education.
 She expands the ability to understand systems and to create beauty.
-She dispels ignorance and gives wisdom.
+She dispels ignorance and grants wisdom.

 Goddess Shailaputri - “Daughter of the Mountains.”

 She ignites the beginning, initiates, and gives stability and power to create.